 Style offers options like 'Chords', 'Arpeggio' and 'Blues / Rock' depending on the instrument.

-Tip: To hear the results of any tweaks immediately you can let the transport cycle a couple of bars.
+Tip: To hear the results of any tweaks immediately you can let the transport loop a couple of bars.

 If any chords or lyrics are available a Lyr button appears near the bottom right corner of the main window.
 Clicking this button shows the lyrics prompter or hides it again.
 The lyrics prompter scrolls automatically if the transport is running, so it can be used to read the lyrics/chords while recording.
 Clicking a bar will move the transport position to this bar.
 Doubleclicking a bar will pop up the chords or lyrics editor and select that bar.
 The font size depends on the size of the lyrics prompter panel: if you make the panel taller the font will get taller as well.